-- (a) Any person who violates any of the provisions of this article or regulations promulgated hereunder shall be subject to a fine of not less than two hundred dollars (\$200.00) and not more than one thousand dollars (\$1,000.00) for each offense, and each day such a violation continues shall be deemed a separate and distinct offense.
-The Department of Public Works, the Department of Permits, Licensing, and Inspection, and the Bureau of Police provide enforcement if the permit holder violates the terms of the permit. - (b) Any sidewalk café or other business activity, including signage, on publicly owned sidewalk in front of a business establishment without a valid permit is subject to removal from the public way by the Department of Public Works. - (c) In addition to fines and other penalties as provided for herein, three (3) or more violations of any provision of this article or regulations promulgated hereunder within a permit period shall subject the permittee to revocation of the sidewalk café permit by the Department of Public Works.
+(a)Any person who violates any of the provisions of this Article or regulations promulgated hereunder shall be subject to a fine for each offense as outlined in the Department's publicly posted Right-of-Way Fee Schedule, and each day such a violation continues shall be deemed a separate and distinct offense.
+The Department of Mobility and Infrastructure, the Department of Permits, Licensing, and Inspection, and the Bureau of Police provide enforcement if the permittee violates the terms of the permit.(b)Any sidewalk cafe or other business activity, including signage, on publicly owned sidewalk in front of a business establishment without a valid permit is subject to removal from the public way by the Department of Mobility and Infrastructure.(c)In addition to fines and other penalties as provided for herein, three (3) or more violations of any provision of this Article or regulations promulgated hereunder within a permit period shall subject the permittee to revocation of the sidewalk cafe permit by the Department of Mobility and Infrastructure.